wildfish/google-cloud-container-builder-example/README.rst

   are sent to gclouds pub/sub system which could be utilised to send messages to slack for instance but at the time of writing there doesnt appear to be anything existing.
 * There is no support for build secrets.
 It is possible to use secret data by baking it into your builder image or storing it in a bucket somewhere but a system for handling secret data would be very useful.
+This is also currently preventing deploying using `kubectl` but is currently in development.
 * There is also no trivial ways to store variables between steps.
 This leads to hardcoding lots of substitutions or storing values in files and reading them when needed.
 * Some of the reporting is not quite how I would like.
 For instance the logs for each step are broken down nicely but